zkornreich/gradProject/README.md

 3. RISC-V Proof of concept - C | riscv_C/riscv-helloworld-c:
 - Found basic baremetal C implementation with UART to print to terminal from Qemu virt on risc-V
 - Created PMP configuration code to protect a region of memory
-- Created Trap and Trap Handler to catch and print memory violations
+- Created Trap and Trap Handler to catch and print details of memory violations
 - Created user-mode transition and code to execute in user mode
 - - Discovered issues with user mode transition, where any transitition to user mode will cause a trap without regard for what is contained in the user mode code.
 - - If Trap is removed, user code executes without flaw.